google/fuzzer-test-suite/tutorial/libFuzzerTutorial.md

 *This option is less tested*
 * [Install Docker](https://docs.docker.com/engine/installation/)
 * Run `docker run --cap-add SYS_PTRACE -ti libfuzzertutorial/base`
+  * Alternatively, use the `libfuzzertutorial/prebuilt` image -- it is a bit larger but has the the pre-built fuzzer binaries

 ## Verify the setup
 Run: